caltechlibrary/cold/README.md

 cold - (C)ontrolled (o)bject (l)ist (d)aemon
 ============================================

-This repository implements a service to maintain a controlled list of objects such as Caltech Library uses for crosswalking data using pid associated with a person, group or funding source.
+This repository implements a service to maintain a controlled list of objects such as Caltech Library uses for crosswalking data using pid associated with a person or group.

 Requirements
 ============